Mask up and look down

 To stay safe while walking outdoors with a mask we recommend you:

-tilt your head to look down at the ground regularly when walking, and always when you are walking on an uneven surface or approaching a curb or step;
+tilt your head to look down at the ground regularly when walking, particularly when you are walking on an uneven surface or approaching a curb or step;

 when going up or down a curb or step, tilt your head to look down and use a support such as a handrail to assist with balance if available;

 if wearing glasses, try the following to help prevent them fogging up:

 - ensure firm fit over your nose, with glasses over the top of the fabric (if your mask has a wire, mould it over your nose; or use tape that is designed to be used on skin to hold down the top of your mask);

 - place a small piece of folded paper towel or tissue on the bridge of your nose between the mask and your face to help absorb moisture;